TeaMs-RL: Teaching LLMs to Generate Better Instruction Datasets via Reinforcement Learning: Method

 \subsubsection{Reward Settings}

-In this section, consider a judicial prompt \( g \).
+In this section, consider an evaluation prompt \( g \).
 If \( g \) is characterized as ``equal'', the corresponding reward \( r \) is designated as 0.
 Otherwise, \( r \) is set to 1.
+The term ``equal'' here refers to semantic equivalence.
 It is noteworthy that the judgment is determined by the reviewer LLM.
-For instance, when congruence exists between the initial and subsequent instructions, the reward \( r \) is 0.
-In contrast, a lack of congruence yields a reward value of 1.
+For instance, when conformity exists between the initial and subsequent instructions, the reward \( r \) is 0.
+In contrast, a lack of conformity yields a reward value of 1.

-For example, a \textit{judicial prompt = `````` Here are two Instructions to ChatGPT AI, do you think they are equal to each other, which meet the following requirements: 1.
+For example, an \textit{evaluation prompt = `````` Here are two Instructions to ChatGPT AI, do you think they are equal to each other, which meet the following requirements: 1.
 They have same constraints and requirments.
 2. They have same depth and breadth of the inquiry.
 The First Instruction: `````` +instruction + ''''''.
 The Second Instruction: `````` + state + ''''''.
 Your Judgement (Must Just only answer: Equal or Not Equal.
 No need to explain the reason; ‘Equal’ and ‘Not Equal’ are not allowed to appear simultaneously.): ''''''}.